Table of Contents

 Let’s cover the most important facet of planning your holiday packaging first — deadlines.

-As seen in the chart above, holiday packaging should be purchased a minimum of 2 months in advance this year.
+As seen in the chart above, holiday packaging should be purchased a minimum of 6 weeks in advance to account for any shipping delays and leave enough time for distribution during the holidays.

-Based on this, we recommended ordering your packaging by October 3rd for most packaging orders to ensure your holiday packaging arrives in time to get ready for the holiday season.
+Based on this, we recommended approving and ordering your packaging by mid-October at the latest to ensure your holiday packaging arrives in time to get ready for the gift-giving season.

 Don’t forget that even after your packaging is delivered to you, fulfillment and delivery centers may add an extra week or two pushing the customer timeline for your products.